SpriteLink/NIPAP/docs/install-debian-12.rst

 ---------------

 The user added to the local authentication database by the installation script is merely used by the web interface to talk to the backend.
-To access the Web UI, a number of other steps need to be taken.
+Assuming you have said 'Yes' to the various options offered in Step 3, the configuration file will be updated accordingly.

 See `config-www <config-www.rst>`_ for configuration of the web UI and how to serve it using a web server.